CosmoWorker/Multilingual-AI-Translation-Team-app/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ State of the art models with incredibly fast inference & compute speed with exceptional accuracy.
-- ✅ Feature 2
+- ✅ Seamlessly convert between different communication formats in one platform.
-- ✅ Feature 3
+- ✅ Convert any text into natural-sounding speech with multiple voices and languages.
-- ✅ Feature 4
+- ✅ Extract text from images or get detailed descriptions with translations of image content.

 Add images, GIFs, or screenshots if helpful!